- Find meetings near you

 2. Travel

-If you have a criminal record, planning a vacation can get a little complicated—this is especially true if you’re on probation for a DUI.
-Many probation orders require individuals to get permission from their probation officers in order to leave the county in which they are residing.
+If you have a criminal record, planning a vacation can get a little complicated.
+This is especially true if you’re on probation for a DUI.
+Many probation orders require individuals to get permission from their probation officers to leave the county in which they are residing.
 It is therefore up to that officer’s discretion if you’ll be taking that vacation at all.

 Some countries will not admit individuals who have been convicted of certain offenses, including DUI.

-Canada is one such country, and it is known for its notoriously stringent travel restrictions.
-At the Canadian border, officials are able to access American criminal databases, making it very easy for them to determine if an individual trying to enter their country has a criminal record.
+Canada is one such country known for its notoriously stringent travel restrictions.
+At the Canadian border, officials can access American criminal databases, making it very easy for them to determine if an individual trying to enter their country has a criminal record.
+They may or may not let you into the country if you have a DUI charge, depending on the extent of your rehabilitation.

-As their law stands, any person who has a conviction, no matter how minor or long ago it occurred, is inadmissible.
-Every country handles criminal offenses which occurred in your country of origin in its own way, however, so it’s imperative to do a little homework before heading to your intended destination.
+Every country handles criminal offenses in its own way.
+It’s imperative to do a little homework before heading to your intended destination.

 3. Renting a Car